Natalee777/Documentation-Test-Task-nobl9/README.md

 # How to fork, clone & push your changes using git command line on a Mac.
 ## GitHub login
-Step 1: Sign in to your [GitHub](https://github.com/login) Account.
+* Sign in to your [GitHub](https://github.com/login) Account.
 If you’ve never used GitHub before, get a [GitHub](https://github.com) Account.

-Step 2: Copy and Paste the following public repository URL into your Browser:
+* Copy and Paste the following public repository URL into your Browser: https://github.com/nobl9/writingtest

-https://github.com/nobl9/writingtest

-Step 3: Click the Fork Icon to fork the public repository.
+* Click the Fork Icon to fork the public repository.

 Fork creates a copy of the repository in your Github account for further changes.